14. New Scanning¶

 If a scan path model defines a scan path within another one, i.e. a grid scan

-within an outer axis (see CompoundModel
+within an outer axis (see CompoundModel later), then the path described by

 this model is run backwards in every alternate position of the outer axis.